-To prevent or should I say, to slow "weeping" there are a few techniques that will help.
+To prevent or should I say, to slow "weeping" of the lemon pie filling, there are a few techniques that will help.
 Read below for pie making pointers.

-- You can use a frozen or a flaky homemade pie crust for this pie.
+- You can use a frozen or a flaky homemade pie crust for this lemon pie.

 - To expedite, you may choose to make the meringue first so that it's ready to go once you've cooked the filling.

-- Cook the filling until it's thickened, don't skimp.
-This will help ensure it will set-up for slicing.
+- Be patient and take the time to gently dook the filling until it's thickened, don't skimp.
+This will help ensure that it will set-up for slicing.

 - Spread the meringue on the filling while it's still hot.
-This helps to steam the meringue from the bottom and seal it to the filling.
+This helps to steam the meringue from the bottom and seal it to the lemon pie filling.